Sparse FEONet: A Low-Cost, Memory-Efficient Operator Network via Finite-Element Local Sparsity for Parametric PDEs: Methodology: Sparse FEONet

 \section{Methodology: Sparse FEONet}

-As in \cite{FEONet}, FEONet can use fully-connected (FC) neural networks or convolutional neural networks, but this study considers the FC case.
+As in \cite{FEONet}, FEONet can take fully-connected (FC) neural networks or convolutional neural networks (CNN) as model architectures, but in this paper, we shall consider the FC case.
 In an FC layer with $N$ input nodes and $M$ output nodes, the number of weights and biases equals $(N+1)M$.
-In this case, the dimension of the parameter space grows rapidly as the numbers of nodes and layers increase.
+In this case, the dimension of the parameter space grows rapidly as the number of nodes and layers increases.
 Thus, from an optimization viewpoint, it is crucial to reduce the number of parameters.
-Therefore, we introduce a new approach that assigns sparse weights to each layer.
+This motivates us to introduce a new approach that assigns sparse weights to each layer.
 In this approach, we represent each layer’s weight matrix in a sparse-matrix format.